 (Please note: to make an online application and payment you will be taken to the GOV.UK website.)

-If you prefer to download the application form and email it to us, you can make your payment by telephone.
-Please contact the Licensing Team for assistance with this.
+If you prefer to download the application form and email it to us, you can make your payment by telephoning 01629 761166.
+Please provide the following information to the business support assistant taking the payment - Fee = £21:00.
+Cash Code 9252.

 Guidance notes [PDF 0.06MB]